CommunityToolkit/WindowsCommunityToolkit/docs/controls/SlidableListItem.md

     * Execute mode - works the same way as the commanding on the SlidableListItem, where the user executes a command with a single swipe
     * Reveal mode - the user swipes an item to open a menu where the commands can be executed by tapping them
 * **Swipe direction:** SlidableListItem only supports left and right swiping while the SwipeControl supports all four directions (Up, Down, Left, Right)
 * **SwipeItem:** The Fall Creators Update defines new objects to help define the swipe commands.
-Unlike the SlidableListItem where each command is defined through properties on the control itseld, the SwipeControl accepts a collection of SwipeItems that define the commands.
+Unlike the SlidableListItem where each command is defined through properties on the control itself, the SwipeControl accepts a collection of SwipeItems that define the commands.
 This is where you can specify properties such as background, foreground, icon, label, and invoked events.

 ### Making the transition easier
 Starting with v2.1 of the UWP Community Toolkit, the SwipeControl provides a new property called **UseSwipeControlWhenPossible**.
 Setting the value to true will force the SlidableListItem to use a template based on the SwipeControl when running on the Fall Creators Update and above, and the regular template otherwise.